Stanisław Gustaw Jaster: Controversies surrounding the alleged betrayal of Hel

 In 1968, the Pax Publishing Institute released the memoirs of Aleksander Kunicki, codenamed Rayski, titled Cichy front.
 The author, who during the war served as the head of the intelligence unit of Osa–Kosa 30, dedicated an entire chapter to Jaster's case, titled Zdrajca (Traitor).
 In this chapter, Kunicki detailed the events surrounding the infiltration at St. Alexander's Church, as well as the investigation conducted by the Home Army's counterintelligence.
-Among the details in Kunicki's account was the claim that after the arrest of Wiktor, the role Hel played in the matter was scrutinized for the first time.
+Among the details in Kunicki's account was the claim that after the arrest of Wiktor, the role Hel played in the matter was scrutinised for the first time.
 The liaison Bogna testified that Jaster had shown significant interest in the leadership of the unit and its network of contact points.

 The suspicions held by the counterintelligence against Jaster solidified when he unexpectedly returned to his comrades.
 He claimed that after his arrest, he had managed to jump out of the German car, sustaining a non-threatening gunshot wound to the leg in the process.
 However, medical examinations revealed that the bullet wound came from a 7 mm caliber weapon, while witnesses to the arrest claimed that the Germans were armed with 9 mm caliber submachine guns.
 Moreover, the wound was relatively shallow, not damaging the bone, and had been inflicted from such close range that powder burns were visible around its edge.
 Jaster was unable to provide a convincing explanation for these inconsistencies.
 Additionally, a witness reportedly came forward, claiming to have seen Jaster walking out of the Gestapo headquarters at Szuch Avenue on his own.

 During interrogations, Jaster allegedly broke down and confessed to the betrayal.
 He was said to have revealed the wedding attendees to the Germans, identified those arrested at Pawiak, and later set a trap for Wiktor.
 He also supposedly confessed that his escape from Auschwitz had been staged by the Politische Abteilung to gain credibility in underground circles, while assuring that the other three escapees were unaware of his betrayal.
 Kunicki concluded: "The traitor and Gestapo informant Stanisław Jaster, codenamed Hel, was sentenced to death by the Home Army court.
 The sentence was carried out".